 I'm a believer in EFI now.
 The higher operating psi helps virtually eliminate vapor lock and other fuel system issues that plague carbureted engines.
 They are making these systems easier and easier to install on older vehicles.
 You might consider the upgrade if you plan on keeping the vehicle.
 It'll make it much more drivable.

-Like I said in the video, engineers spend a lot of time figuring out how to deal with heat soak and they do a very good job of it.
-My custom vehicles like my truck and Fairmont however, don't have that same engineering, so I leave the hoods up when I park them.
+Heat soak is not entirely to blame for engine oil break down, but it does contribute.
+As I said in the video, engineers spend a lot of time figuring out how to deal with heat soak and they do a really good job of it.
+Custom vehicles like my Fairmont and Truck on the other hand are not engineered in the same way.
+Therefore I open the hoods after shut down when I can.
 Thanks for the comment.